ayushgautam7/sql-editor/README.md

 # SQL Editor
-**Overview:** Create, design and implement a web-based application capable of running SQL queries and displaying the results of said query.
-The application must include a space which accepts SQL queries in the form of user inputs, then runs the given query, and displays the result within the application.
+**Overview:** The aim of this project is to develop a web-based application that facilitates the execution of SQL queries entered by users and displays the results within the application interface.
+The application will provide a user-friendly space where individuals can input their SQL queries, submit them for execution, and visualize the query results seamlessly.

 # Description